dengking/Linux-OS/docs/Kernel/Guide/Memory-management/Virtual-memory/index.md

 ### Properties

+Virtual memory makes application programming easier

+1) by hiding [fragmentation](https://en.wikipedia.org/wiki/Fragmentation_(computer)) (碎片） of physical memory;

+> NOTE: 关于virtual memory和fragmentation，在前面的"Why use virtual memory?"中进行了专门的介绍。

-Virtual memory makes application programming easier by hiding [fragmentation](https://en.wikipedia.org/wiki/Fragmentation_(computer)) (碎片） of physical memory; by delegating to the kernel the burden（责任） of managing the [memory hierarchy](https://en.wikipedia.org/wiki/Computer_data_storage#Hierarchy_of_storage) (eliminating the need for the program to handle [overlays](https://en.wikipedia.org/wiki/Overlay_(programming)) explicitly); and, when each process is run in its own dedicated address space, by obviating（消除） the need [to relocate](https://en.wikipedia.org/wiki/Relocation_(computer_science)) program code or to access memory with [relative addressing](https://en.wikipedia.org/wiki/Addressing_mode#PC-relative).
+2) by delegating to the kernel the burden（责任） of managing the [memory hierarchy](https://en.wikipedia.org/wiki/Computer_data_storage#Hierarchy_of_storage) (eliminating the need for the program to handle [overlays](https://en.wikipedia.org/wiki/Overlay_(programming)) explicitly); and, when each process is run in its own dedicated address space,

+3) by obviating（消除） the need [to relocate](https://en.wikipedia.org/wiki/Relocation_(computer_science)) program code or to access memory with [relative addressing](https://en.wikipedia.org/wiki/Addressing_mode#PC-relative).

+> NOTE: 核心观点是: makes application programming easier

 [Memory virtualization](https://en.wikipedia.org/wiki/Memory_virtualization) can be considered a generalization of the concept of virtual memory.